 Spam – Spam mainly refers to irrelevant and unnecessary messages sent over the internet.

-Tag – Tagging means let someone know that you are mentioning about them by inserting, shown in the photo or content.
+Tag – Tagging means let someone know that you are mentioning them by inserting, shown in the photo or content.

 Targeting – Targeting is a term that allows brands to find a relevant audience for their ads to boost the results.

-TBT – Throwback Thursday (TBT) is a popular social media trend which users post their old photos by the hashtag #tbt.
+TBT – Throwback Thursday (TBT) is a popular social media trend in which users post their old photos by the hashtag #tbt.

 Trending Topic – Trending topic refers to the most popular topics talked on social media.

-Thread – Thread is following comments or conversation starting after an initial message or a post.
+Thread – Thread is following comments or conversation-starting after an initial message or a post.

-Trendjacking – Trend-jacking is a term used to define when marketers try to boost their brand awareness by using trending topics in real time.
+Trendjacking – Trend-jacking is a term used to define when marketers try to boost their brand awareness by using trending topics in real-time.

 Traffic – Traffic is the number of clicks and visitors of a page or website.

 Tweep – Tweep is a term used as a short form of Tweet+People.